|Mon||10:00 AM - 6:00 PM|

 The Williamsburgh Library is a satellite location of 826 NYC, a nonprofit organization dedicated to supporting students ages 6 to 18 with their writing skills.
 Please visit for after school tutoring Monday through Thursdays while school is in session.

-Brooklyn-Queens Expressway (BQE),exit from Queens-Metropolitan Exit, remain on roadway (Meeker Ave)to dead end (Metropolitan Ave).
+Brooklyn-Queens Expressway (BQE), exit at Exit 32B (Metropolitan Avenue Exit), remain on roadway (Meeker Ave)to dead end (Metropolitan Ave).
 Right turn and quick left turn onto Marcy Ave.Take Marcy Ave to Division Ave (about 5 blocks).

 Program & Events: